c-blake/bu/doc/tim.md

 The overhead time itself has (1259.3 ± 6.6) - (1254.8 ± 6.2) = 4.5 ± 9.1[^7] or
 4.5/9.1 ~ 0.5σ.
 Actual timings of programs reproduce quite reliably with "similar" error scale from trial to trial.
-This can be made easier to more or less just read-off reproduction by grouping and adding some blanks:
+This can be made easier to more|less just read-off reproduction by grouping and adding some blanks:
 ```
 1254.8 +- 6.2 μ (AlreadySubtracted)Overhead
 1259.3 +- 6.6 μ (AlreadySubtracted)Overhead

 1062 +- 14 μ    /bin/dash -c exit
 1061 +- 15 μ    /bin/dash -c exit
+1054 +- 15 μ    /bin/dash -c exit
+1055 +- 16 μ    /bin/dash -c exit

 2050 +- 12 μ    /bin/bash -c exit
 2023 +- 14 μ    /bin/bash -c exit

-1054 +- 15 μ    /bin/dash -c exit
-1055 +- 16 μ    /bin/dash -c exit

 2034 +- 13 μ    /bin/bash -c exit
 2042 +- 12 μ    /bin/bash -c exit
 ```
 If anything, current error estimates look big.
-They are currently more an upper bound - sdev(estimate over all batches) - *unreduced* by count of batches which is an attempt to be conservative for more hostile, highly correlated durations which are generally more common in the wild.
+They are currently more an upper bound - sdev(estimate over all batches) - *unreduced* by count of batches (or more correctly Newey-West reduced).
+This conservatism attempts to help for more hostile, highly correlated durations so common in the wild.
 Even so, the 2 first-bashes, 2050 ± 12 - 2023 ± 14 = 27 ± 18 are 1.5σ apart.
-For this experiment errors are 5..15 μ, 0.5%..1%, 0..1.5σ.
+For that experiment, errors are 5..15 μ, 0.5%..1%, 0..1.5σ.
 Had we assumed IID and reduced them by sqrt(9) this would become 4.5σ which is highly unlikely by chance alone.[^8]

 Large sigma (adjusted assuming IID against design to the contrary) distances suggest more careful study.
-In general given the bumps/delays/side work kernels do, one *expects* wild positive tail events in durations, but it always depends on a lot like what else is running and for how long.
+Given the bumps/delays/side work kernels do, one *expects* wild positive tail events in durations, but it always depends on a lot like what else is running and when.
 You can run experiments on your own Unix computers with a simple pipeline like this Zsh:
 ```
 (repeat 1000 env -i CLIGEN=/n $lb/tim -w1 -k2 -n9 -m9 -o9 -uμ '') |
   awk '/[^d]$/{print $1/$3}' | cstats mn sd sk kt